sm18lr88/OpenAI_TTS_GUI/ARCHITECTURE.md

                                             [output.mp3 + sidecar.json]
 ```

 During multi-chunk runs, `TTSService` keeps manifest order separate from completion order.
-Parallel workers may finish out of order, but concat and sidecar `request_meta` are finalized only after one successful result exists for every expected chunk index.
+Parallel workers can finish out of order.
+It finalizes concat and sidecar `request_meta` after every expected chunk index has one successful result.

-Rate limiting is coordinated inside a single run: `429` responses can reduce the active worker cap and impose a shared cooldown, while retry delays prefer `retry-after-ms`, then `retry-after`, then exponential fallback.
+The service coordinates rate limiting within a single run.
+A `429` response can reduce the active worker cap and impose a shared cooldown.
+Retry delays prefer `retry-after-ms`, then `retry-after`, then exponential fallback.
 Failed or cancelled runs do not emit success sidecars or final audio outputs.

 ## How to Run